fwong03/celery/docs/userguide/calling.rst

     See http://msgpack.org/ for more information.

-The encoding used is available as a message header, so the worker knows how to deserialize any task.
+The encoding used is available as a message header so the worker knows how to deserialize any task.
 If you use a custom serializer, this serializer must be available for the worker.